mring33621/small-market-data-unaut/README.md

 2) /eoddata/queryBySymbol.txt?symbol=EBAY -- returns rows of EOD NASDAQ Data for the given symbol as text
 3) /eoddata/queryBySymbol.html?symbol=EBAY -- returns rows of EOD NASDAQ Data for the given symbol as HTML

-### HTML output now includes candlestick charts, courtesy of plotly!
+### HTML output now includes candlestick and volume charts, courtesy of plotly!

 ![sample of html output](sample.png)